DevExpress/testcafe/docs/articles/documentation/test-api/actions/click.md

 });
 ```

-The next example uses the `options` parameter to set the caret position in the edit box after it has been clicked.
+The next example uses the `options` parameter to set the caret position in an input box.

 ```js
 import { expect } from 'chai';